wso2-attic/ballerina-integrator/README.md

    $ ballerina run passthrough.bal
 ```

-- Then you may have two options of request, when connecting to a sub office.
+- Then you may have two options of the request when connecting to a sub-office.

 #### Case 1

-- To connect to LK sub office
+- To connect to LK sub-office

 ```bash